clairernovotny/ReferenceGenerator/readme.md

 <group targetFramework="monotouch" />
 <group targetFramework="monoandroid" />
 ```
-Depending on the minimum platform versions you target and the minimum platforms supported by your `dotnet` dependencies.
-NuGet will evaluate `dotnet` for any "System.Runtime" based platform, so that effectively means, `net45`, `wp8`, `win8`, `wpa81`, `xamarin.ios`, `monotouch`, and `monoandroid`.
+Depending on the minimum platform versions you target and the minimum platforms supported by your `netstandard1.x` dependencies.
+NuGet will evaluate `netstandard1.x` for any "System.Runtime" based platform, so that effectively means, `net45`, `wp8`, `win8`, `wpa81`, `xamarin.ios`, `monotouch`, and `monoandroid`.
 Those platforms support System.Runtime 4.0.0.
 If you target a newer set of platforms, like `net451`, `Win81` and `wpa81` (Profile 151), then it's System.Runtime is 4.0.10.

-For example, if you're putting a Profile 151 library in `dotnet`, then your System.Runtime is 4.0.10 and will run on .NET 4.5.1 and higher.
+For example, if you're putting a Profile 151 library in `netstandard1.1`, then your System.Runtime is 4.0.10 and will run on .NET 4.5.1 and higher.
 For older platforms like .NET 4.5, you'll need to add a blank group
 ```xml
 <group targetFramework="net45" />
 ```